“Doreen Lynette Garner: REVOLTED,” 2022. Exhibition view: New Museum, New York. Photo: Dario Lasagni.

 We strive to make our programs as accessible as possible.
 Review the New Museum’s accessibility information here, including services available by request.

-Doreen Lynette Garner (also referred to as KING COBRA) (b.
+Doreen Lynette Garner (also known as KING COBRA) (b.
 1986, Philadelphia, PA) is an American sculptor and body modifier based in Brooklyn, New York.
-Garner’s most recent work is currently on view in solo exhibitions “REVOLTED” at the New Museum, New York, NY and “Pale in Comparison” at SCAD Museum of Art, Savannah, GA.
-Select exhibitions include “Steal Kill and Destroy: A Thief Who Intended Them Maximum Harm” (2021), HALLE FÜR KUNST, Steiermark; “Greater New York” (2021), MoMA P.S.1; “She Is Risen” (2019), JTT Gallery; “STATEMENTS” (2018), Art Basel; “White Man on A Pedestal” (2017), Pioneer Works; “Surrogate Skin: The Biology of Objects” (2016), MoCADA; “Ether and Agony” (2016), Antenna Gallery, NOLA; and “SHINY RED PUMPING” (2015), Vox Populi Gallery.
-Garner has completed residencies at LMCC Workspace Program (2015), Skowhegan School of Painting and Sculpture (2014), Abrons Art Center (2015-16), Pioneer Works (2016), and the Toledo Museum of Art (2016).
+Garner’s most recent work is currently on view in solo exhibitions “REVOLTED” at the New Museum, and “Pale in Comparison” at SCAD Museum of Art, Savannah, GA.
+Select exhibitions include “Steal Kill and Destroy: A Thief Who Intended Them Maximum Harm” (2021), HALLE FÜR KUNST, Steiermark, Austria; “Greater New York” (2021), MoMA PS1; “She Is Risen” (2019), JTT Gallery; “STATEMENTS” (2018), Art Basel; “White Man on A Pedestal” (2017), Pioneer Works; “Surrogate Skin: The Biology of Objects” (2016), MoCADA; “Ether and Agony” (2016), Antenna Gallery, New Orleans, LA; and “SHINY RED PUMPING” (2015), Vox Populi Gallery, Philadelphia PA.
+Garner has completed residencies at LMCC Workspace Program (2015), Skowhegan School of Painting and Sculpture (2014), Abrons Art Center (2015–16), Pioneer Works (2016), and the Toledo Museum of Art (2016).
 She holds a BFA in Glass from the Tyler School of Art at Temple University with an MFA in Glass from the Rhode Island School of Design.
 She is a recipient of the Joan Mitchell Painters and Sculptors Grant, the Toby Devan Lewis award, a Van Lier Fellowship award, a Franklin Furnace Grant and is currently practicing as a sculptor and inscriber of flesh.

 Help us improve our website by taking a 5-minute survey with a chance to win $100!Take Survey